 The following is an actual claim based on a loan with an 83.3% LTV:

 What can your institution do to minimize risk to you and your borrowers?
 Here’s our recommendations:

 - Whenever possible, use “Average” designation when determining valuation

 - Ask your provider about increasing LTV limit to at least 150%

 - Ensure your staff understands the difference between GAP insurance combined with an auto insurance policy and your institution’s GAP protection

 - Use updated tracking of your collateral protection program to minimize loss

 - The prevailing wisdom is that anything more than a 20% down payment means GAP isn’t necessary.
 It’s wrong.
 Train staff to look deeper to prevent future shortcomings for both the borrower and institution.

 We write regularly about GAP along with other financial industry programs.
 Stay ahead of your competition and ensure best practices across your range of services.
-Subscribe to this blog to get regular updates.
+Subscribe to the Learning Library to get regular updates.

 These might be of interest to you: